kamruj-akash/customer-support-ticket-System/README.md

 - How can you share state between components in React?
 - How is event handling done in React?

-git push origin main # First repo git push secondary main # Second repo
+git push origin main
+git push secondary main